RafiB/calculators/README.md

 ## Remaining work, in no particular order

 * Fix up all of the TODOs
-* Add an API endpoint to export all calculator names
 * Make the form pretty
 * Create some unit tests
 * Add a backend for formula maintenance.
 I'm imagining a code editor, easily adding and removing tags, etc.